 Raphael was born in Bonn, Germany.
 In 2015, he obtained his bachelor’s degree in Economics at the University of Mannheim and joined the CDSE.
-During his bachelor studies, he spent one semester at the National University of Singapore, where he developed a strong interest in Environmental Economics.
-After he had returned, he worked as research assistant at the Center for European Economic Research (Department of Environmental and Resource Economics, Environmental Management) for two years.
-His primary fields of interest are Behavioral and Environmental Economics.
+During his bachelor studies, he spent one semester at the National University of Singapore.
+After he had returned, he worked for two years as research assistant at the Centre for European Economic Research (Department of Environmental and Resource Economics, Environmental Management) and did an internship at the Helmholtz Centre for Environmental Research (Department of Economics).
 In his free time, he enjoys doing all kinds of sports, reading, and spending time with his family and friends.

 A strong economic department, a well-structured program and the opportunity to learn from other disciplines.

 The best part of being a doctoral student here